Galway’s Greatest Hidden Gems

 Dangan House Café + Nurseries

 We’ve only recently discovered Dangan House Café & Nurseries for ourselves and let’s just say that we really had no idea what we were missing!
-Dangan House is a beautiful café and garden centre situated in a refurbished 19th century grain store.
+Dangan House is a beautiful café and garden centre situated in a refurbished 19th-century grain store.
 Its rustic café and al fresco decking area is a lovely spot to while away the day before or after having a browse of all their gorgeous plants outdoors.
-The café serves coffee, sweet treats, toasties, and curry throughout their daytime hours and hosts evening events such as their monthly Wine & Jazz nights as well as Weekly Classic Film Screenings.
-It’s easiest to get to this location by car although it is possible to get the 404 bus from Eyre Square part of the way, followed by a 12 minute walk from the nearest bus stop.
+The café serves coffee, sweet treats, toasties, and curries throughout their daytime hours and hosts evening events such as their monthly Wine & Jazz nights as well as Weekly Classic Film Screenings.
+It’s easiest to get to this hidden gem by car although it is possible to get the 404 bus from Eyre Square part of the way, followed by a 12-minute walk from the nearest bus stop.

 Directions: How to get here